Federal Funding Sources

 - Math/Physical Sciences

-- Social, Behavioral Sciences
+- Social, Behavioral and Economic Sciences

 - Major Research Instrumentation Program assists in acquisition or development of major research instrumentation.

 The Division of Undergraduate Education funds several programs relevant to Xavier, which are described at this site.
-These include:

 NSF supports research and equipment for predominantly undergraduate institutions through its Research in Undergraduate Institutions (RUI) program.
 RUI proposals are accepted in all NSF research disciplines.
 Deadlines vary by discipline.
 NSF supports undergraduate research through its Research Experience for Undergraduates (REU).
 REU sites established at universities provide research experience for undergraduates from all schools.
 Deadline: August.